Corbett, and the historic highway

 And the Chanticleer Point intro!

-The famous Columbia River Scenic Highway's architectural beauty, ahead, is an asset in itself.
+The famous highway's architectural beauty, is an asset in itself.

 "The one prevailing idea in the location and construction, was to make this highway a great scenic boulevard, surpassing all other highways of the world", says John Arthur Elliott, a locating engineer on the Highway, and builder of the Mitchell Point tunnel.